VeraEgorov-a/VeraEgorov-a/README.md

 ### Vera Egorova

-I'm a Associate Professor in the Department of Applied Mathematics and Computer Science at the **Universidad de Cantabria** since 2018.
-I earned my Ph.D. in Mathematics from the **Universitat Politècnica de València** in 2016.
+I'm a Associate Professor in the Department of Applied Mathematics and Computer Science at the **Universidad de Cantabria**.

 **Research Interests:**
-- Numerical Methods for Free Boundary PDE Problems (e.g., option pricing, population models, wildfire propagation)
+- Numerical methods for free-boundary PDE problems (e.g., option pricing, population models, wildfire propagation)
-- Efficient Algorithms for Special Functions (e.g., non-central beta distribution function, incomplete beta function)
+- Computation of special functions

 **Teaching:**